 One warm summer evening, after long meditation, a young monk said dreamingly:

-— Ah, how I would love to have something warm yet refreshing, with a sweet taste and a light scent of soy milk.
+— Ah, how I would love to have something warm yet refreshing, with a sweet taste and a light scent of blooming flowers.

 — This wish is easy to make happen, – answered the wise tea master Lao Cha. – Drink some Bai Hao Yin Zhen – Silver Needle White Tea.

 Silver Needle White Tea in Chinese is called "Bai Hao Yin Zhen".
 "Silver Hair" (Bai Hao) refers to the white fuzz on the tea leaves, while Needle (Yin Zhen) describes the appearance of the thick and straight tea buds, which have tips that are straight and sharp like needles.

 The first white teas were produced in Fuding, Fujian province.
 Silver Needle was the first loose-leaf white tea produced in the early 1800s.

 Our "Silver Needle" Bai Hao Yin Zhen White Tea comes from an unusual place – the Chiang Rai district in Northern Thailand.
 There, the tea trees grow at 1000-1100m, absorbing the rich nutrition of the high mountain soil.
 Unlike its Chinese counterpart, the buds from these Thai tea trees are much thicker and larger in size, and the resulting brew is more dense, with a fuller body.